joaotorquato/locatest/README.md

 # Twitter filter app

-This is an app to filter all the locaweb mentions on twitter
+This is an app to filter all the locaweb's mentions on twitter

 ## Instructions